Ryan Center for the Musical Arts 1

 Bass Instruction Since:

-The earliest bass teaching record points to instruction by Vaclav Jiskra in 1947.
+The earliest bass teaching record points to instruction by Joseph Houdek in 1942.
 Further research needed.
 3

 First Bass Graduate: